NotSomething0/Valkyrie/README.md

 ## Logging

-Valkyrie has built-in logging functionally to discord using webhooks, in addition to this actions are also printed to the server console.
-In order to use the built in logging to discord you'll need to create a [webhook](https://bit.ly/2QN4q1N).
+Valkyrie has built-in logging functionally to discord using webhooks.
+In order to use the built in logging you'll need to create a [webhook](https://bit.ly/2QN4q1N).
 Once you've created your webhook replace it with the empty string inside the [configuration](valkyrie.cfg) file.

-### TODO

-Add screenshot-basic functionality